History of Czechoslovakia: Aftermath

-The final years of the Communist era
+Final years of the Communist era

 Although, in March 1987, Husák nominally committed Czechoslovakia to follow the program of Mikhail Gorbachev's perestroika, it did not happen much in reality.
 On 17 December 1987, Husák, who was one month away from his seventy-fifth birthday, had resigned as head of the KSČ.
 He retained, however, his post of president of Czechoslovakia and his full membership on the Presidium of the KSČ.
 Miloš Jakeš, who replaced Husák as first secretary of the KSČ, did not change anything.
 The slow pace of the Czechoslovak reform movement was an irritant to the Soviet leadership.

 The first anti-Communist demonstration took place on 25 March 1988 in Bratislava (the Candle demonstration in Bratislava).
 It was an unauthorized peaceful gathering of some 2,000 (other sources 10,000) Roman Catholics.
 Demonstrations also occurred on 21 August 1988 (the anniversary of the Soviet intervention in 1968) in Prague, on 28 October 1988 (establishment of Czechoslovakia in 1918) in Prague, Bratislava and some other towns, in January 1989 (death of Jan Palach on 16 January 1969), on 21 August 1989 (see above) and on 28 October 1989 (see above).